rondevous/stringnames/README.md

 1. Download [stringNames.py](https://github.com/rondevous/stringnames/raw/master/stringNames.py)
 _(right click > Save link as)_
 2. Export the language files of each app from https://translations.telegram.org/en
-3. Place all the languages files all into a new folder (langfiles).
+3. Place all the languages files into a new folder (langfiles).
 And keep this folder beside stringNames.py

 ## Run the script
 In the command prompt/ terminal, go to the folder where the script is: